Democracy not in danger, dynasty politics is: Shah targets Rahul in UP | Politics

 Democracy not in danger, dynasty politics is: Shah targets Rahul in UP

-Attacking Congress leader Rahul Gandhi over his recent remarks in the UK, Home Minister Amit Shah on Friday said that its not democracy that is in danger, but your family and the idea of dynasty politics that is under threat.Addressing a public meeting after inaugurating the Kaushambi Mahotsav, Shah accused the Congress of surrounding Indian democracy with three naasuron ulcerous wounds casteism, dynasty politics and appeasement.
+Attacking Congress leader Rahul Gandhi over his recent remarks in the UK, Union Home Minister Amit Shah on Friday said that its not democracy that is in danger, but your family and the idea of dynasty politics that is under threat.At two public meetings in Uttar Pradesh during the day, he also slammed the Samajwadi Party and the Bahujan Samaj Party.

 - Country: